ByAUJay

 Step 2: Choose the Right Identity Solution

-- For high-value transactions, prioritize verified KYC via SSI.
+- When it comes to high-value transactions, make sure to prioritize verified KYC via SSI.

 Step 3: Integrate Identity & Verification APIs

-- Leverage oracles to connect off-chain verification results to on-chain smart contracts.
+- Make use of oracles to link off-chain verification outcomes to your on-chain smart contracts.

 Step 4: Implement User-Friendly Flows